cesmii/OEE-SMIP-App/frontend/README.md

 # OEE SMIP App Frontend

 This directory contains the frontend browser code for the OEE SMIP Web Application.
-This application uses Vue (with Nuxt and Vuetify) for its frontend framework.
+This application uses Vue (with Apollo and Vuetify) for its frontend framework.
 The application uses [Bun](https://bun.sh/) for dependency management and runtime execution.

 ## Bun Installation

 On Linux, do not use the version of Bun in the snap repository.
 The official install script will install the correct version: https://bun.sh/docs/installation#macos-and-linux

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## App Installation